lukonjun/container-anomaly-detection/README.md

 influxdb.username | pod_metrics |
 influxdb.password | mypassword |
 influxdb.database | k3s_telegraf_ds |
-data.aggregator.decision.tree.classifier.list | mysql,nginx | list of classifiers for our model, needs to match the classifiers of the trained model timeout.fetching.metrics | 120000 | timeout for a thread to fetch metrics for a container, after the timeout is exceeded the thread finishes path.serialized.model | /tmp/model | Path to the File in the Container where the serialized model is read
+data.aggregator.decision.tree.classifier.list | mysql,nginx | list of classifiers for our model, needs to match exactly the classifiers list of the trained model timeout.fetching.metrics | 120000 | timeout for a thread to fetch metrics for a container, after the timeout is exceeded the thread finishes path.serialized.model | /tmp/model | Path to the File in the Container where the serialized model is read